soliao/AI-Tennis-Players/Report.md

 **The actor**

 Each agent has its own policy (called the actor) to interact with the environment.
 The policy only considers the states that can be observed by the agent.
-The actor can not access to the states that are observed by other agents.
+The actor can not access to the states observed by other agents.

 **The critic**

-In addition to the actor, each agent also has its own neural network (call the critic) to assist it to evaluate and improve its own policy.
+In addition to the actor, each agent also has its own critic to evaluate and improve its policy.
 We can view the critic as the **personal coach** of the agent.
-The coach (the critic) observes everything in the envirnment: the information perceived by all agents, and the actions taken by all agents.
-The coach (the critic) then uses all the information it has to evaluate the action-value of the policy of the agent which it's responsible for.
-By assigning every agent with a unique critic (coach), we can generalize the application of MADDPG in both competitive or coorperative environment because the critics (coaches) work independently of each other and is only dedicated to the success of the agent it's coaching.
+The critic can see everything in the environment: not only the information observed by all agents, but also the actions taken by all agents.
+The critic then uses all the information it has to evaluate the action-value of the policy of the agent which it's responsible for.
+By assigning every agent with a unique critic, we can generalize the application of MADDPG in both competitive or coorperative environment because the critics work independently of each other and is only dedicated to the success of the agent it's coaching.

-For each agent, the actor and critic are implemented as 2 deep neural networks consisting of some fully connected layers.
+For each agent, the actor and critic are deep neural networks consisting of some fully connected layers.
 Similar to the DQN implementation, the actor has a *local* and *target* networks (and so does the critic).
-The target network is soft-updated at the end of each batch of training.
+The target network is soft-updated at the end of each round of batch-training.

 In this project there're 2 agents playing tennis with each other, and the goal is to hit the ball over the net as many times as possible.